Blog

 Posted on June 19, 2024

-A global restaurant chain found sales dropped 4.3% when playing random hits, compared to no music.
+A global restaurant chain found sales dropped 4.3% when playing random hits compared to playing no music at all.
 However, sales jumped 9.1% with a mix of hits and lesser-known, brand-aligned tracks.
 Even a 3.6% boost came from balancing popular and niche music, while dessert sales soared 15.6%.

 Your ideal playlist depends on your brand.
 A college hotspot might go for upbeat indie, while a retro diner thrives on nostalgic tunes.

-For those who want to know how to increase restaurant sales, Soundtrack can help you secure the right licensing for your restaurant’s music.
+For those who want to know how to increase restaurant sales, Soundtrack can help you get the right licensing for your restaurant's music.

 Did you know that menu design can increase restaurant sales by 15%?
 By analyzing sales data and customer feedback, you can identify your most popular and profitable items and use menu engineering techniques to highlight them.